DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/04UserGuide/01UserandAccess/User.md

 ## Create user

-Prerequisite: You have the platform administrator Admin permission or the user and access control administrator IAM Admin permission.
+Prerequisite: You have the platform administrator Admin permission or the access control administrator IAM Admin permission.

 1. The administrator enters `Users and Access Control`, selects `Users`, enters the user list, and clicks `Create User` on the upper right.